Moringa and Histamine Intolerance: Benefit or Not?

 Is Moringa Powder High in Histamine?

 Are oxalate-containing foods like moringa a problem if you have histamine intolerance?
-Oxalates can activate mast cells to release histamine, which is a negative if you’re allergic to histamine.
-But there is no strong scientific evidence that this causes worsening histamine issues in people with histamine intolerance.
+Oxalates can activate mast cells to release histamine, which you don’t want if you can’t metabolize if effectively.

 Who Should Avoid Moringa?